 The agenda for Academic Council and Academic Senate meetings are arranged by the Academic Steering Committee in cooperation with the Office of the President.
-The Steering Committee is composed of one voting faculty member elected from each college.
+The Steering Committee is composed of five faculty members elected by the Academic Senate.
 The structure and personnel of the committees of the faculty through which much of the work of the faculty participation in the formulation and implementation of the educational policy is carried on is determined by the President, by and with the advice of the Committee on Committees, which consists of one person from each college, who is at the same time a member of the Academic Council.

 College faculty meetings are generally held once a term.
 The Senate meets twice during the academic year, once in fall term and once in spring term.
 The Academic Council meets at least once a month and more often at the pleasure of the President.
-A general convocation of the University faculty is held each winter term to receive a message on the state of the University from the President or his academic representative.
+A convocation of the University faculty is held each winter term to receive a message on the state of the University from the President or his academic representative.